wtg/petitions-rewrite/README.md

     * Verify that it was successfully installed: `python -c "import django; print(django.get_version())"`

 5. Configuration:
-    * Open a terminal, and set a secret key enviornment variable:
+    * Open a terminal, and set a secret key environment variable:
 <br>`export SECRET_KEY="any string will work for development"`

 6. Run the site: `python manage.py runserver`<br>